hussamfyi/hussamfyi.github.io/work.md

 Consulting pre-seed and Series A startups on product growth while writing and sharpening my product design skills.

 <p class="message">
 I'm open to product roles at early-stage fintech or SaaS startups with a fiery mission.
-If you're hiring, [please reach out →](mailto:h@zaghal.ca)
+If you're hiring, please reach out!
 </p>

 ## Previously